Make Experience-Driven Development Part of Your Culture

-As business landscapes continue to change and shift across all sectors, talent management leaders face recurring questions:
+As business landscapes continue to change and shift, talent management leaders face recurring questions:

 Learning from experience is the best way to develop talent.
-Yet most organizations are not maximizing on-the-job opportunities that prepare leaders, develop employees, and advance business goals.
+Yet most organizations aren’t maximizing on-the-job opportunities that prepare leaders, develop employees, and advance business goals.

 The key is to make experience-driven leader development intentional.

 HR leaders understand this and often follow the 70-20-10 framework:

-- 70% of learning occurs from on-the-job experiences and challenges.
+- 70% of learning comes from on-the-job experiences and challenges.

 - 20% of learning comes from other people.